KnowageLabs/Knowage-Documentation/administrator-guide/ka_datasource.rst

 Configure data sources
 =========================

 To let all the BI tools work properly you need to configure DB connection.
-There are two different options available for the configuration:
+There are two different options available for the configuration **JNDI** (recommended) and **JDBC**.

-- **JNDI** (recommended)
-- **JDBC**

-Let’s have a look on these two types.

 Connect to your data
 --------------------